Who We Are

 Jill Satnam

-About Jill Owner and lead teacher Jill Satnam, RYT 500, PsyD-C, is a yoga and meditation teacher, Reiki master, and professor of psychology.
+Owner and lead teacher Dr. Jill Satnam, PsyD, PhD, RYT 500, is a yoga and meditation teacher, Reiki master, and professor of psychology.

-Jill's training spans a wide range of modalities, including prenatal yoga, chair yoga, yoga for kids, yoga for anxiety, depression, and trauma, Kundalini yoga, pranayama, and back health.
-This breadth of knowledge allows her to tailor her teachings to the specific needs of each individual, ensuring they receive the most effective and beneficial practices.
+Her training spans a wide range of modalities — including prenatal yoga, chair yoga, yoga for kids, yoga for anxiety, depression, and trauma, Kundalini yoga, pranayama, and yoga for back health.
+This breadth of experience allows her to adapt her teaching to meet each individual’s unique needs with sensitivity and insight.

-She has studied yoga and meditation extensively in India and Nepal, training under Guru Vishnu Panagrahi, and is currently a student at Paramanand Institute for Yoga Therapy under Dr. Omanand Guruji.
+Jill has studied yoga and meditation in India and Nepal, and continues her studies in Yoga at the Paramanand Institute of Yoga Science and Research under Dr. Omanand Guruji.